tgriesser/cypress-graphql-mock-example/README.md

 # GitHunt React

-An example of a client-side app built with React and Apollo Client.
+An example of a client-side app built with React 16 and Apollo Client 2.0.

 See the application running live at [http://www.githunt.com](http://www.githunt.com).